According to the latest figures, a restaurant can be a terrific investment. And prefab steel buildings make excellent restaurants.

 Steel is much stronger than wood.
 It requires far fewer pieces to construct a stronger structure, reducing construction time— and therefore saving money.

-With RHINO’s prefabricated metal buildings, no welding is required.
+With RHINO’s prefabricated steel restaurant buildings, no welding is required.
 The structural pieces are already cut to length, pre-punched, and marked for easy identification.
 This saves additional time on the jobsite.
 All the pieces arrive at the jobsite ready to be easily assembled with high-strength bolts, nuts, and self-drilling screws.
 A RHINO steel building kit is like a life-sized version of a kid’s erector set.

 A prefab metal building can usually be raised by a smaller, less-experienced building crew, which saves even more.